Portuguese Communist Party: Connection to the Communist International and I Congress

+1924 manifestation

+The danger of the right and the coverage of the left front made it that in a big manifestation, in February 1924, they screamed "Down with the reaction!" and "Out with the predominance of living forces!".
+The communists militants, while telling the press they were standing before the beginning of a proletarian revolution, also stated that it was through their initiative and effort that the protesters that wanted to overtake the parliament were diverted to the headquarters of the newspaper "A Batalha".
+At the same time that the PCP maintained the version of the imminent revolution, it was also going through many political weaknesses, tactical uncertainties, and profound contradictions, that would end up internally dividing the Party.
+It was particularly significant that the PCP's representation in the V Congress in the International was ensured by Jules Humbert-Droz, and not by the main leader of the Party, Carlos Rates.
+The "international" didn't fail to recognize that: "It didn't have illusions about the communist maturity of the Party's direction".

 Unlike virtually all other European communist parties, the PCP was not formed after a split of a social democratic or socialist party, but from the ranks of anarcho-syndicalist and revolutionary syndicalist groups, the most active factions in the Portuguese labor movement.
 The party opened its first headquarters in the Arco do Marquês do Alegrete Street in Lisbon.
 Seven months after its creation, the first issue of O Comunista (The Communist), the first newspaper of the party, was published.

-The first congress of the party took place in Lisbon in November 1923, with Carlos Rates as the leader.
 The congress was attended by about a hundred members of the party and asserted its solidarity with socialism in the Soviet Union and the need for a strong struggle for similar policies in Portugal; it also stated that a fascist coup in Portugal was a serious threat to the party and to the country.